JohanHjelsethStorstad/codeApp-nonsensitive/README.md

 # codeApp (nonsensitive)

 ## Use
-This project was quickly put together in july 2022 to keep track of
+This project was quickly put together in july 2022 to keep track of coding of student questionare responses in the norwegian part of the ICCS project.
+This is a repocitory trying to revive the project removing sensitive info from the original repo, and migrating it to Next14 (still with /pages).
+It still does not quite work in next14 however.

 ## Dev
 Run